tanisha0710-ui/PMUY-AI/report.md

 ![Figure 2](figures/clean_fuel_by_treatment.png)

+## Distribution of Baseline Clean-Fuel Adoption

+Figure 3 presents the distribution of state-level clean-fuel adoption rates in NFHS-4.
+The histogram reveals substantial variation across states, ranging from below 20% in Bihar and Jharkhand to above 90% in Delhi and Chandigarh.
+The dashed vertical line marks the median cutoff used to assign treatment status.

+The wide distribution demonstrates that India entered the PMUY period with highly unequal access to clean cooking fuel infrastructure.
+This unequal starting point strengthens the policy relevance of analysing whether PMUY disproportionately benefited low-access states.

+## State-Wise Baseline Adoption

+Figure 4 ranks states according to their baseline clean-fuel adoption rates.
+Bihar, Jharkhand, Odisha, Chhattisgarh, and Assam appear among the lowest adopters, while Delhi, Chandigarh, Goa, and Puducherry exhibit the highest adoption rates.
+The ranking provides a clearer picture of the states that were most reliant on traditional biomass fuels before PMUY implementation.

+These state-level differences justify the treatment classification strategy used in the analysis and show why a uniform national interpretation of PMUY effects may conceal important regional variation.

+## Rural–Urban Differences

+Figure 5 compare clean-fuel adoption across rural and urban households.
+Rural households reported a clean-fuel adoption rate of only 34.1%, compared with 85.5% among urban households.
+This large rural–urban gap highlights the strong association between infrastructure access, income, and clean cooking fuel use.

+The result is particularly important because PMUY primarily targeted poor and rural households.
+The descriptive evidence suggests that rural households remained substantially disadvantaged in clean-fuel adoption despite nationwide expansion in LPG access.

 ## 9. Limits

 This project can say with reasonable confidence that clean-fuel adoption increased substantially across India between NFHS-4 and NFHS-5, and that the pattern of adoption differed systematically between historically low-access states and states with higher baseline clean-fuel penetration.
 The analysis also provides evidence that, after controlling for household characteristics, state fixed effects, and state-specific trends, high-exposure states experienced relatively smaller gains in clean-fuel adoption during the post-PMUY period.